CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 Exit Code: 0
 ```

-This will read the `cdata-csv` Connection and write it to the `sink` connection defined
-in [cdata-connections.yml](../main-app/src/main/resources/spec/cdata-connections.yml).
-The sink file can be found
-at `./main-app/build/tmp/test-data/sink-ds` after running the command.

-Notes:
-* Port 4040 is forwarded from the container to expose the Spark UI (for debugging).
-* The first volume mount is sharing the [spark-submit config file](./src/main/resources/conf/spark-conf.json).
-* The second volume mount shares the LocalCatalog contents and other local application resources.
-* The third volume mount is the output location of the joined connection.

 ## Notes on CData BigQuery Connection

 The CData BigQuery Connection (shown below) requires authenticating to Google Cloud Storage along with providing the